opendocsg/slw-judgments-backfill/2018_SGHC_225/report.md

 the loans were made by Mface to Astoria exclusively. [note: 45]

 44     As in issue (a) above, I also find it highly improbable that the Mface Loans were actually personal loans made to PST.
-The Court of Appeal in _Sheagar s/o T M Veloo v Belfield International (Hong Kong) Ltd_ [2014] 3 SLR 524 stated at [81] that:
+The Court of Appeal in _Sheagar s/o T M Veloo v Belfield International (Hong Kong) Ltd_ <span class="citation">[2014] 3 SLR 524</span> stated at [81] that:

  [t]he MLA must not be seen by desperate defendants as a “legal panacea” to stave off their financial woes.
 Accordingly, it was incumbent on the Appellant to place cogent evidence before [the court] to make good its assertion that [the loans] were sham corporate loans.

-Further, the court “would not grant leave to defend if all the defendant provides is a mere assertion, contained in an affidavit, of a given situation which forms the basis of his defence”: _M2B World Asia Pacific Pte Ltd v Matsumura Akihiko_ [2015] 1 SLR 325 at [19].
+Further, the court “would not grant leave to defend if all the defendant provides is a mere assertion, contained in an affidavit, of a given situation which forms the basis of his defence”: _M2B World Asia Pacific Pte Ltd v Matsumura Akihiko_ <span class="citation">[2015] 1 SLR 325</span> at [19].
 In the present case, the only evidence that the Plaintiffs have adduced to support their allegation that the Mface Loans were personal loans made to PST are bare, self-serving assertions made in PST’s own affidavit about an alleged oral agreement.
 This is contrasted with the contemporaneous documentary evidence that the Defendants have adduced _ie_ , the written agreements for the Mface Loans, which state clearly that the loans were between Mface and Astoria (see above at [9]).
 Even though there was no formal written agreement recording the tenth loan, there was documentary evidence to show that the loan was disbursed to Brilliant Tech Construction Pte Ltd which is also a corporation.

 45     The Defendants argue that pursuant to the oral agreement, the loans would be made to PST and she would be the one to decide how the funds would be subsequently disbursed to the various